wangzqi/StockAlert/README.md

 * The records streamed through Kinesis and triggered Lambda to process.
 * The output are stored on Dynamodb.

-## Running Instructions
-### EC2
-* Spin up an EC2 instance.
-* Make sure that all the python and system requirements (in requirements.txt) are installed.
-* Clone this repo to the EC2 node.
-* Go to StockAlert/src/ in your terminal.

-#### Front End
-* Type "chmod +x app.py".
-* Type "python app.py".
-* Go to the website that is specified.
-* Hit Submit.

-#### Input
-* Type "chmod +x app.py".
-* Type "python app.py".
-* Go to the website that is specified.
-* Hit Submit.

-### Kinesis
-* Spin up an EC2 instance (or cluster).
-* Make sure Spark is installed on all the instances.
-* Make sure that all the python and system requirements (in requirements.txt) are installed.
-* Clone this repo to the master EC2 node.
-* Go to InvisibleMe/src/.
-* Edit user_input.py to the correct values.
-* Enter Spark-Submit run.py.

-### Lambda
-* Spin up an EC2 instance (or cluster).
-* Make sure Spark is installed on all the instances.
-* Make sure that all the python and system requirements (in requirements.txt) are installed.
-* Clone this repo to the master EC2 node.
-* Go to InvisibleMe/src/.
-* Edit user_input.py to the correct values.
-* Enter Spark-Submit run.py.

-### Dynamodb
-* Spin up an EC2 instance (or cluster).
-* Make sure Spark is installed on all the instances.
-* Make sure that all the python and system requirements (in requirements.txt) are installed.
-* Clone this repo to the master EC2 node.
-* Go to InvisibleMe/src/.
-* Edit user_input.py to the correct values.
-* Enter Spark-Submit run.py.

 ## Demo